Here's what debuted at Geoff Keighley's Summer Game Fest kickoff

 Developed by Kojima Productions

-Release date: Unknown confirm
+Release date: "Coming Soon"

 Death Stranding is jumping to PlayStation 5 with a “Director’s Cut” edition, though it was announced with a humor-lined teaser where protagonist Sam Porter Bridges fooled around with a Metal Gear Solid-styled cardboard box.